leozqi/blog/content/2a/abstract_data_types.md

 - Remove the last item of the list.
 - Get the size of the list.

-Different implementations of the list will have different internal representations of the data, but all of them will provide the same functionality.
+Different implementations of the list will have different internal representations of the data.
+However, all of them will provide the same functionality.

+## Abstract data type types

+ADTs can be grouped based on the types of operations they support.
+They will be optimized based on _access pattern_, or how the items they contain are most often written to and read from.

-This graph of "the structure of abstract data structures" [1] by Prof. Douglas Harder illustrates the relationships between different ADTs well:
+This graph of "the structure of abstract data structures" [1] describes the relationships between different ADTs well:

 {% mermaid(height="200px") %}
 flowchart TD;